karllhughes/learn/_posts/2021-01-28-technical-content.md

 Most of my writing has been unpaid work done purely because the topic interested me, but in the past year since I started [Draft.dev](https://draft.dev) and [turned writing into a career](https://www.karllhughes.com/posts/cto-writer), I’ve started to think more critically about what makes good technical content.

-In this post, I’ll share my tips for technology professionals looking to write better content.
+In this post, I’ll share my tips for technology professionals looking to improve their technical content writing.
 Most of these tips will apply to anyone interested in writing, but they’ll be especially geared towards software developers as that’s my background.

 This is a long post, so if you’d like to hop around, here’s what I’ll cover: